JosetteTGarcia/phase-1-project/README.md

 This project is inspired by Atomic Habits by [James Clear](https://jamesclear.com/).
 Clear's philosphy, as well as this projects, is to break down goals into smaller daily habits that when completed consistently, can allow individuals to reach larger accomplishments.

 There are many tools that follow a "habit tracking" theory; tracking journals, calendars, and the fancier apps.
-This app makes it simple and starts with just 30 days and the three rerward the user promises themself.
+This app makes it simple and starts with just 30 days and the three rerwards the user promises themself.
+Tracking your goal should be the least hardest thing about reaching them.

 ## Features